 Indeed I do!
 All of my UK travel collections include a flat rate travel fee, which covers all costs incurred during travel for myself and any crew.
-Destination weddings are just as easy, all I ask is for you to pick you the accommodation and travel costs.
+Destination weddings are just as easy, all I ask for is that you pay the accommodation and travel costs.

 Once you’re ready to reserve your date, please let us me as soon as possible.
 I ask for a retainer fee and a signed contract.
 The remaining balance is due is due 28 days prior to your wedding.

-I like to arrive when the bride is getting her makeup done.
-That gives me a good starting point for the storyline in your wedding film.
-However, each wedding timeline is unique.
-Talk with me about your day and I can discuss when I should arrive, to best capture your day.
+I like to arrive when the bride is getting her makeup done, usually 3hrs before the ceremony, that gives me a good starting point for the storyline in your wedding film.
+However, each wedding timeline is unique so talk with me about your day to discuss when I should arrive to best capture your day.
 I typically finish about 30 minutes after the first dance, which usually gives me time to capture enough dancing footage (without getting repetitive).

 Yes, it is.
 I strive to stay in the background of the day, shooting the event as it unfolds.
-I use small form factor discreet cameras and grip equipment that allows me to remain unnoticed for most of the day.
+I use a small camera much akin to a photographers camera so I stay unnoticed for most of the day.

 Gone are the days of one long, continuous, boring wedding video.
 I cut out the long and cut out the boring and create a short form wedding film.
 I will take the most interesting parts of your day and weave them into a cinematic storyline that you will be proud to share with family and friends.
 My main wedding feature films vary in length depending on the collection you choose.
 I also deliver wedding film trailers and wedding highlight films as well as real-time documentary edits of the longer sections.
 I can provide examples of these films on request.
 When the run time of these individual films is added together you often get more run time than the old school long form film but in more entertaining and watchable sequence of films.